ratnakumarmallisetty/fincheck-next/README.md

 ### OCR Verification Pipeline

 To validate numeric user input, handwritten images are processed using Tesseract OCR with digit-only constraints.
 The OCR output is compared character-by-character with the user-typed input to detect mismatches, ambiguous characters, and length inconsistencies.
 This verification pipeline operates independently of the CNN inference process, ensuring a clear separation between recognition and validation.
+## Experimental Integrity and Reproducibility

+FinCheck is designed to support reproducible experimentation and fair model comparison:

+- All CNN models share an identical architecture; only optimization techniques differ.
+- Preprocessing pipelines are fixed and applied uniformly across all models.
+- Inference is performed under identical runtime conditions.
+- Dataset-level evaluations aggregate metrics to reduce variance from individual samples.
+- Docker-based deployment ensures deterministic execution across environments.

+These design decisions ensure that observed performance differences are attributable solely to optimization techniques rather than experimental artifacts.

 ### Deployment and Reproducibility